IdeasLabUT/dynetworkx/dydoc/source/tutorial.rst

     >>> IG.add_edges_from([(1, 2, 2, 6), (1, 3, 6, 9)])

-or by adding any :term:`ebunch` of edges.
+or by adding any `ebunch` of edges.
 An *ebunch* is any iterable container of interval edge-tuples.
 An interval edge-tuple is a 4-tuple of nodes and intervals.

 .. note:: In above example it is worth noting that the two added interval edges,